kogbok/shared-db/README.md

 # what

-Shared database is an open source project that gives the user the freedom to choose where to store his data.
+shared-db is an open source project that gives the user the freedom to choose where to store his data.
 This is a database that the software developer integrates into its product.
 This open source project is designed to meet both end-user and developer needs.

 1. For the end-user
     - He remains master of his data.